What Your Library Liaison Can Do For You

 Mark Watson has been at SIU since 1992, for many years as Head of the Undergraduate Library; since 2002 as the Instruction Librarian.
 He is primarily to be found in the classroom, both for the library’s credit course, CI 199: Introduction to College Research, and for one-time sessions with many courses throughout the curriculum.
 He holds two degrees from Indiana University.

 Anna Xiong has been at SIU since 2003.
 She is Associate Professor and Government Information Librarian.
-She received her Masters of Library and Information Science degree from the University of Indiana Bloomington, her second Master’s degree of German Language and Literature specialized in Economics and Diplomacy of Germany from Beijing Foreign Studies University, and a Bachelor's degree of German Language and Literature from Nanjing University.
+She received her Masters of Library and Information Science degree from the Indiana University Bloomington, her second Master’s degree of German Language and Literature specialized in Economics and Diplomacy of Germany from Beijing Foreign Studies University, and a Bachelor's degree of German Language and Literature from Nanjing University.
 She speaks Chinese, German and English.
 Her current research interests center government information literacy instruction in 21st century, digital instruction/eLearning design and technology, copyright, scholarly communication, digital scholarship, digital humanities and undergraduate instruction, open access, open data, library and organization assessment, social science data and statistics.
 She also likes to walk, listen to music, watch movies, and enjoy Chinese art.